DheerajGaddam/Library-Management-System/README.md

 - 🧾 Enable PDF/CSV export of transaction history
 - 🐳 Docker support and CI/CD for production deployment

-This project serves as a reference implementation for full-stack app architecture, especially in educational domains requiring real-time d
+This project serves as a reference implementation for full-stack app architecture, especially in educational domains requiring real-time data management and UI-driven interactions.